ballerina-platform/ballerina-distribution/examples/rabbitmq-transaction-consumer/rabbitmq_transaction_consumer.md

 # RabbitMQ service - Transactional consumer

-Transactions in RabbitMQ concern only messages.
-So, it works only when a message is published or acknowledged.
-In this example, the messages are consumed from an existing queue using the Ballerina RabbitMQ message listener and upon receiving the message, the acknowledgment is done with Ballerina transactions.
-Upon successful execution of the transaction block, the acknowledgment will commit or roll back in the case of any error.
-Messages will not be re-queued in the case of a rollback automatically unless negatively acknowledged by the user.
+The RabbitMQ service can become a transactional consumer by acknowledging messages within a Ballerina transaction block.
+A RabbitMQ listener can be created by passing the host and port of the RabbitMQ broker.
+A RabbitMQ service attached to the listener can be used to listen to a specific queue.
+The queue to listen to should be given as the service name or in the `queueName` field of the `rabbitmq:ServiceConfig`.
+The `rabbitmq:Caller` passed as an argument in the `onMessage` remote method is used to acknowledge the message inside a transaction block.
+Use it to consume messages with ensured acknowledgment to the RabbitMQ server.

 ::: code rabbitmq_transaction_consumer.bal :::